 In a landmark study undertaken between 1984 and 2004, Wharton Professor Philip Tetlock showed that the average expert’s ability to make accurate predictions about the future was only slightly better than a layperson using random guesswork.
-His latest project, which began in 2011, has since shown that there are some people with real, demonstrable foresight.
+His latest project, which began in 2011, has since shown that there are some people with real, demonstrable predicting foresight.
 These are often ordinary people who have an extraordinary ability to make predictions with a degree of accuracy significantly greater than the average.
-In his book Superforecasting: The Art & Science of Prediction (Amazon UK, US), co-authored with Dan Gardner, Tetlock identifies how you can improve your ability to make predictions and become a superforecaster.
+In his book Superforecasting: The Art & Science of Prediction (Amazon UK, US), co-authored with Dan Gardner, Tetlock identifies how you can improve your ability to predict the future and become a superforecaster.

 The one about the dart throwing chimpanzee